9 Must-Know Digital Advertising Venture Capital Firms

 7. NOMO Ventures

 NOMO Ventures is a San Francisco-based firm that invests in technology companies from their earliest stages.
-They focus on backing businesses with the potential to create significant market shifts.
+They focus on providing foundational capital to businesses with high-growth potential.

 - Industries of focus: Advertising, Business Development, Content